saiyamjain3243/jainingermany/README.md

 To access the Jain Community Website:

-1. Visit the website at [your-website-url.com](https://www.your-website-url.com).
+1. Visit the website at //yet to be registered
 2. Sign up for an account or log in if you already have one.
 3. Explore events, join discussions, and start connecting with the Jain community in Germany.